Instructor Certifications

 We suggest 8 to 10 hours of practicum time, although this may vary depending on your other education or experience.
 In your practicum you'll work with a mentor to observe them working in your subject area and to job shadow and gradually practice teach.
 You do not have to do your practical evaluation until you are comfortable and confident that you will succeed.

-We stronglyencourage you to start your practicum as soon as possible after you do your course, and to do your exams and evaluations in 6 months or less from the time of your course.
+encourage you to start your practicum as soon as possible after you do your course, and to do your exams and evaluations in 6 months or less from the time of your course.
 Most people find a 6 months-or-less timeline helps to keep the information fresh for your final assessments.

 See our certification completion guides here for more information: